QuentinRa/blog.quentinra.dev/proj/project-management/cdc/index.md

 </tr>
 </table>

-With Task1 and Task2 sub tasks of Phase1. (and
+With Task1 and Task2 sub-tasks of Phase1. (and
 d is for days and w for weeks)

 ## Technical specifications

 * language of the code, frameworks, versions
 * tools for communicating
-* database ?
+* database?
-* constraints (ex: website working on IE11, Mozilla and Chrome)
+* constraints (ex: website working on IE11, Mozilla and, Chrome)
 * services (ex: google analytics)
 * architecture (files/folders, naming, ...)
 * protocols (ex: HTTP, HTTPS, POST, GET, ...)